serenity-is/docs/fluent_sql/criteria_objects.md

 ## Usage with Field Objects

 We have used Criteria object constructor so far to build criteria.
-Field objects also has similar overloads to build criteria.
+Field objects also has similar overloads, so they can be used in place of them.

 For example, using Order, Detail and Customer rows from Northwind sample: